 How to Scale Your CNC Business from Side Hustle to Full-Time Income?

 A practical blueprint for hobbyists and makers earning $500–$3,000/month part-time who want to replace their day-job income built on pricing math, proven sales channels, and scalable production systems.

 To scale a CNC business from side hustle to full-time income, you need five things working together: a clear profitable niche, a pricing model that covers machine time plus labor plus overhead at a 2.0–2.5× markup, two or three reliable sales channels (Etsy, Shopify, wholesale), batched production systems that cut setup time, and a financial runway of 3–6 months of expenses saved before you quit your day job.
-Most successful full-time CNC operators replace their salary only after their side hustle consistently clears 1.5× their day-job take-home for 90 straight days.
+Most successful full-time CNC machine operators replace their salary only after their side hustle consistently clears 1.5× their day-job take-home for 90 straight days.

+How to Scale Your CNC Business from Side Hustle to Full-Time Income?